GLOBAL MARKETS-Stocks rise, cheered by jobless claims; euro up

 Claims for U.S. jobless benefits fell last week to the

-lowest in more than four and a half years, in Labor Department
+lowest level in more than four and a half years, in Labor

 "We're starting to hear noise about companies hiring, and